mwangitau/Links/README.md

 ## 🛣️ Future Roadmap

-- **☁️ Cloud Sync**: Complete the implementation of cloud synchronization using the existing `CloudSyncManager.kt`.
 - **📄 Data Export**: Add functionality to export shift summaries and transaction lists to CSV or PDF formats.
 - **📈 Analytics Dashboard**: Develop a detailed analytics dashboard to provide deeper insights into financial trends.
 - **🧪 Testing**: Increase test coverage with more unit, integration, and UI tests.